Listen to the audio version of this article:

 Your school offers a variety of different courses, all designed for a different kind of audience.

-To be sure that everyone signs up for the course that suits their needs best, it’d be worth first talking to your prospects in person then providing them with all the necessary information.
+To be sure that everyone signs up for the course that suits their needs best, it’d be worth first talking to your prospects in person and providing them with all the necessary information.

 The absence of this service, however, increases the chances of students signing up for the wrong courses, getting lower grades, and eventually dropping out.

-One way to overcome this problem is to run automated campaigns that deliver the right kind of content to the individual prospects based on various cues, e.g. the pages they’ve visited, files they’ve downloaded, or courses they’ve signed up for.
+One way to overcome this hurdle is to run automated campaigns that deliver the right kind of content (e.g. via email, SMS, or web push notifications) to the individual prospects based on various cues, e.g. the pages they’ve visited, files they’ve downloaded, or courses they’ve signed up for.

 More relevant communication leads to more engaged customers.
 That, in turn, usually leads to higher returns.